ghovax/ghovax.github.io/posts/dft-helium-julia/index.md

 The converged calculation also gives us the radial probability density and the Kohn-Sham orbital.
 These show the expected physical behavior.
 The density is peaked near the nucleus (around $r \approx 0.3$ a.u.) and decays exponentially.
 The effective nuclear charge seen by the electrons is partially screened by electron-electron repulsion: instead of seeing the full $Z=2$ charge, each electron sees something closer to $Z\approx 1.7$.
 The radial orbital extends to about 2-3 Bohr radii before becoming negligible.
 The density is slightly more diffuse than in hydrogen-like atoms due to electron-electron repulsion.

 Plotting these functions and seeing them emerge from the self-consistent calculation was one of the most rewarding parts of the project.
 These aren't input, they're the natural solution that the equations find.

-# What I Learned

-This project taught me several important lessons about computational quantum mechanics and scientific computing.

-DFT shows how a clever reformulation can make an intractable problem solvable.
-We didn't solve the full many-body problem, we replaced it with an equivalent single-particle problem in an effective potential.
-The LDA works remarkably well for many systems, but its limitations are clear for small atoms.
-Understanding when approximations break down is as important as knowing when they work.
-The circular dependency between density and potential means convergence isn't guaranteed.
-Mixing schemes and careful initialization are essential.

-The shooting method with binary search is conceptually simple but robust.
-Sometimes straightforward approaches are better than sophisticated ones.
-Much of the implementation effort went into correctly handling boundaries at $r=0$, at $r=\infty$, in differential equations, in integrations.
-Getting these right is crucial.
-Finer grids give better accuracy but slower computation.
-Finding the right balance required experimentation and convergence testing.

-Division by small numbers, exponentials, singularities all required special handling.
-Robust code needs more than just correct algorithms.
-I checked my results against known values, tested limiting cases (like Z=1 should give hydrogen), and verified that energy components had reasonable magnitudes.
-Trust, but verify.
-The combination of clean syntax, good performance, and easy vectorization in Julia made implementation straightforward.
-I could focus on the physics rather than fighting the language.

-# Extensions

-Looking back, implementing DFT from scratch provided deep insight into how modern electronic structure calculations work.
-While production DFT codes use more sophisticated methods (plane-wave basis sets, pseudopotentials, advanced functionals), the basic principles remain the same: map the many-body problem onto single-particle equations, solve them self-consistently, and approximate the exchange-correlation effects.

-Several extensions would be interesting to pursue.
-Implementing GGA (Generalized Gradient Approximation) functionals like PBE would improve accuracy.
-These depend on both density and its gradient, capturing more physics.
-The code could easily be adapted to other spherically symmetric atoms (Li, Be, etc.) or ions.
-It would be interesting to see how the LDA error scales with atomic number.
-By computing the energy of He and He$^+$, I could calculate the first ionization energy and compare with experiment (24.6 eV).

-Extending to excited states would require solving for higher eigenvalues of the Kohn-Sham equation.
-Time-dependent DFT (TDDFT) is the proper framework for this.
-For open-shell systems, we'd need spin-dependent densities $n_\uparrow(r)$ and $n_\downarrow(r)$, leading to spin-polarized DFT.
-Molecules require handling non-spherical geometries, which means moving to 3D grids or basis set expansions.
-This dramatically increases complexity.
-DFT has known limitations for certain properties.
-Methods like GW (for bandgaps) or quantum Monte Carlo (for high accuracy) could be explored.

 ---